Do you know why dental health is so important?

 At any moment in time, there are hundreds of bacteria species thriving in your mouth.
 They come in through environmental sources, such as what you eat.

 Without proper dental care, those bacteria turn into plaque on the teeth.
 Plaque doesn't have a color, so you may not be able to see it.
 However, it negatively affects your health in a number of ways.

 Plaque causes gum diseases and inflames the mouth.
 However, the buildup of dental plaque has also been linked to a surprising host of other health problems, from dementia to heart attacks.

 Wondering why poor dental health is linked to so many other health problems?
 A lot of it has to do with bacteria and inflammation.

 For example, poor dental care has been linked to a higher risk of endocarditis.
 Endocarditis is when the lining of your heart becomes infected.

-It’s usually caused by bacteria that enters the heart from other parts of your body, such as your mouth.
-When those germs get into your bloodstream and find their way to weak parts in your heart, they can wreak havoc.
+It's usually caused by bacteria that enter the heart from other parts of your body, such as your mouth.
+When those germs get into your bloodstream and find their way to the weak parts of your heart, they can wreak havoc.

 You can't have good oral health in just one step.
 To care properly for the health of your teeth, you need to make it a part of your daily lifestyle.